louisitvn/slate/source/index.html.md

 ## Open a page

 Rather than starting from a blank page, you'll often want to load previously saved work to continue designing.
-Emotsy Builder supports multiple ways to load HTML content into the builder view.
+BuilderJS supports multiple ways to load HTML content into the builder view.

 ### From JSON string